dinatamas/archlinux/README.md

 * Powerline: readthedocs configuration segments.
 * tmux's powerline should show battery status.
 * Powerline: shell theme `default_leftonly`.
+* vim search should show number of hits.

 ### GUI configuration
 * Use the solarized theme in Xresources.